 Howell Mountain was Napa’s first sub appellation, gaining its status in 1983 (same year as Carneros).
 Randy was was one of the founding vintners who laid the groundwork for creating the Howell Mountain AVA along with vintners’ Bill Smith, Bob Brakesman, Mike Beatty and Bob Lamborn.
 Over the years Dunn has been an important consultant or winemaker for several of his Howell Mountain neighbors including Lamborn Vineyards and WH Smith as well as others around the valley including Pahlmeyer, Palmaz and the old Livington Moffet winery, the present day site of DANA Estates.
+The first two vintages of Palmaz were produced at Dunn Vineyards prior to the Palmaz cave winery being completed.

 Dunn Vineyards is located in a very rural part of Howell Mountain; the vineyards are surrounded by native vegetation.
 Randy and Lori purchased 64 acres of additional nearby land in 2004 (Sentinel Hill property) and then quickly donated it to the Napa Land trust so it will never be developed.
 And later they donated five million dollars to help purchase the 3,000 acre Wildlake Ranch.
 After their donation the name of this property became known as the Dunn-Wildlake Preserve.
 This is the refreshing type of philosophy they have in regard to keeping a natural balance between native vegetation and vineyards on Howell Mountain.

 Charles Muscatine and his wife Doris used to own the Park Muscatine Vineyard prior to the Dunn’s purchase of this property in 1991.
-The vineyard was previously planted to Carignane and Zinfandel and Ridge Vineyards made wine from this site in the early 1980s.
+The vineyard was previously planted to Carignane and Zinfandel; Ridge Vineyards made wine from this site in the early 1980s.
 Both Charles and Doris were culinary experts.
 Doris was one of California’s food and wine culture pioneers – having wrote a number of culinary books including co-authoring the thick book The University of California/Sotheby Book of California Wine with Maynard A. Amerine and Bob Thompson.
 During her career, she also hosted several television programs including Cook’s Tour with Doris Muscatine in 1964.

 Incidentally Charles’ brother Leonard and his wife Draselle purchased property in Atlas Peak off of Soda Canyon in 1998.
 For several years after Leonard’s passing, Draselle and her son Tom produced wine from their own property bottled as Muscatine Vineyard.